Dark Times (The Weeknd song)

-"Dark Times" is a song recorded by Canadian singer-songwriter the Weeknd and English singer-songwriter Ed Sheeran for the former's second studio album, Beauty Behind the Madness (2015).
-It was written by the Weeknd, Sheeran, and DaHeala, with production being handled by Illangelo.
-The song was released on August 28, 2015, by XO and Republic Records, as the twelfth track from Beauty Behind the Madness.
+"Dark Times" is a song by Canadian singer-songwriter the Weeknd featuring English singer-songwriter Ed Sheeran recorded for the former's second studio album, Beauty Behind the Madness (2015).
+It was released by XO and Republic Records as the twelfth track from the album on August 28, 2015.
+Written by the Weeknd, Sheeran, and DaHeala, and produced by Illangelo, it is an R&B song that touches on themes of temptation and acceptance.

+"Dark Times" received generally negative reviews from music critics, who criticized its composition and style.
+Nonetheless, it was commercially successful, charting in multiple countries and being certified platinum in the United States, silver in the United Kingdom, and gold in Canada and New Zealand.
+In year-end charts, it finished number 40 on the Hot R&B Songs chart.
+It was included in the set list for the Weeknd's fourth concert tour The Madness Fall Tour (2015).

-Background and composition
+Background

-The two created the song together on the spot.
+The Weeknd was mainly noted for his dark R&B music up until 2015, observable in his first three mixtapes released during 2011 and his debut studio album, Kiss Land.
+Released in 2013, Kiss Land was reviewed positively by critics and charted at number 2 on the Billboard 200.
+Despite this, the album was considered a commercial underperformance due to its failure to spawn successful singles and expand the Weeknd's fanbase.
+In his disappointment, the Weeknd approached Republic Records' head of urban A&R, Wendy Goldstein, for assistance.

+The Weeknd also executive-produced the album with Illangelo, with whom he worked on his first three mixtapes, and DaHeala.
+Illangelo received production credits for 7 of the 14 tracks on the album, producing "Dark Times" and "Prisoner" alone.
+For the rest of his production, Illangelo applied finishing touches, which required either major or minor effort.
+Sheeran and the Weeknd created the song together on the spot.
 In an interview with GQ, the Weeknd said:

 I wrote a song with Ed Sheeran that was kind of spontaneous.
 He was hosting the Much Music Awards in Toronto and I invited him, and pretty much the entire awards show, to my condo to party.
 It went on until about 5 in the morning but we didn't write the song until that next day, so you can imagine how that night went.
 Ed also did a freestyle battle with Waka Flocka in my kitchen.
 That was pretty dope.
 Good times.

+Composition

-Described by critics as a "bluesy" duet, the song touches on themes of temptation and acceptance.
-According to Mic, the song highlights "the pitfalls of achieving sex-symbol status among their peers and audiences, as well as the nasty side-effects of partying and taking too many drugs."
+"Dark Times" was written by the Weeknd, DaHeala, and Ed Sheeran, and produced by Illangelo.
+Described by critics as a "bluesy" duet, it touches on themes of temptation and acceptance.
+According to Mic, the song highlights "the pitfalls of achieving sex-symbol status among their peers and audiences, as well as the nasty side-effects of partying and taking too many drugs".